Man Accused Of Bribing AT&T Employees In Conspiracy To Unlock Millions Of Phones

 "This defendant thought he could safely run his bribery and hacking scheme from overseas, making millions of dollars while he induced young workers to choose greed over ethical conduct," Brian Moran, the U.S. attorney for the Western District of Washington, said in a statement.
 "Now he will be held accountable for the fraud and the lives he has derailed."

 If a phone is unlocked, it can be used on other carriers, not just AT&T. That could be very lucrative for an illegal enterprise.
 For example, an unlocked iPhone XR is currently retailing for $749.
 If it is connected to the phone network's plan, customers pay a fraction of that cost in the form of monthly installments.
-By unlocking phones connected to AT&T and removing them from their service plans, prosecutors say the conspiracy effectively cost the company more than $9.5 million.
+By unlocking phones connected to AT&T and removing them from their service plans, the conspiracy effectively cost the company more than $9.5 million, prosecutors say.

+AT&T said in a statement that the company has "been working closely with law enforcement since this scheme was uncovered to bring these criminals to justice and are pleased with these developments."

 Fahd bribed "impressionable" AT&T employees to unlock long lists of phones, according to court documents.
 Eventually, after some of the employees who worked with Fahd were fired, he allegedly persuaded some remaining co-conspirators to develop and install malware in the company's system that would allow him to remotely unlock phones.